 Onion: I have used onions to add a little sweetness to the chutney, but if you want you can skip it.

-Green Chilli: Green chillies add the heat to the otherwise tangy tomato chutney.
+Green Chilli: Green chilies add the heat to the otherwise tangy tomato chutney.
 Adjust the amount according to your taste preference.

 Sesame Oil: Sesame seed oil adds a characteristic nutty flavor to the chutney and I recommend you don’t skip it.